for Healthy, Durable & Budget-Friendly Buildings

 |R-4.04 ft²·°F·hr/BTU||RSI-0.7115 m²·°K/W|

-* incl. at least R-3.69 ft²·°F·hr/BTU for interior & exterior air films, cladding, sheathing, studs, airspaces and GWB. ** minimum @ 24°C [75°F], R-values of Korolite® Insulation increase at lower temperatures.
+* incl. at least R-3.69 ft²·°F·hr/BTU for interior & exterior air films, cladding, sheathing, studs, airspaces and GWB. ** minimum @ 24°C [75°F] mean temp.
+R-values of Korolite® Insulation increase at lower temperatures.

-The furring strips create a ventilated drainage space and capillary break behind the cladding (a.k.a. rainscreen) to control hydrostatic pressure and capillary rise while also promoting outwards drying.
-Continuous ventilation and drainage must be assured with water & air outlets at the walls' base and air outlets at their top and various products are available to also serve as insect screens.
-Constant circulation of air and the "chimney effect" inside the rainscreen cavity also reduces overheating in warm periods.
-The cladding and rainscreen serve as the primary layer of weather protection.
+The furring strips create a ventilated drainage space and capillary break behind the cladding (a.k.a. rainscreen or air gap) with numerous functions: 1. prevent hydrostatic pressure and 2. capillary rise, 3. promote outwards drying, 4. reduce the pressure of wind-driven rain, and 5. reduce overheating in warm periods with the "chimney effect" inside the rainscreen cavity.
+Continuous ventilation and drainage of the rainscreen cavity must be assured with water & air outlets at the walls' base and air outlets at their top and various products are available to also serve as insect screens.
+The rainscreen and cladding serve as the primary layer of weather protection.

 In addition, insulation joints and transitions can be taped and sealed so the insulation layer fully sheds any liquid water that gets behind the cladding.